moinsarwar/moinsarwar/README.md

 ---

 ### 👨‍💻 About My Expertise
-Main aik seasoned software professional hoon jo complex systems ki scaling aur building mein maharat rakhta hai.
-Mera zyada tar kaam **Full-Stack Development**, **Systems Architecture**, aur **Product Strategy** ke gird ghoomta hai.
+I am a seasoned software professional specializing in building and scaling complex enterprise systems.
+My focus lies at the intersection of **Full-Stack Development**, **Systems Architecture**, and **Product Strategy**.
-* 🏢 **Enterprise Systems:** Pharmacy POS systems aur Gunnebo airport security gates ki complex hardware/API integrations.
+* 🏢 **Enterprise Systems:** Extensive experience in hardware/API integrations for airport security gates (Gunnebo) and specialized Point of Sale (POS) systems.
-* 🤖 **AI & Automation:** Local LLMs (Gemma, DeepSeek) aur Python-based multi-channel workflows.
+* 🤖 **AI & Automation:** Proficient in leveraging local LLMs (Gemma, DeepSeek) and developing robust Python-based multi-channel workflows.
 * 💡 **Philosophy:** *The best way to predict the future is to automate it.*

 ---